 In assessing what is reasonable, consideration is given to factors such as: how practicable it is for the employer to make the adjustments and the extent to which these could disrupt the employer's business activities; the financial and other costs; and the availability of financial or other arrangements to support the changes.

 If you want your employer to make adjustments to take account of your disability, you must make sure your employer knows about your disability.
 Speak to your rep about the best way of disclosing that you have a disability.
-Many specialist disabled charities and other support organisations will also be able to help you with this.
-For example, employment support service Remploy has a page on talking to your employer about your disability.
+Many specialist charities and other support organisations will also be able to help you with this.
+For example, employment support service Remploy has advice on talking to your employer about your disability.

 Assistance with the cost of adjustments may be available through the Access to Work scheme.
 You cannot be made to pay for the cost of adjustments.